alburycatalina/Fracy_TMT_DifferentialExpression/README.md

 ## 1. "Massaging" the Data

-We need to get the data into an appropriate format before using EdgeR's function to identify lists of differentially expressed proteins for each comparison we make.
+We need to get the data into an appropriate format before using edgeR's functions to identify lists of differentially expressed proteins for each comparison we make.
 This is all working towards putting your protein abundances, treatments, and protein names into something called a   `DGE_list` object that we can conduct the DE analysis on.

 First, call the required packages to your environment.
 If you're installing  edgeR for the first time, can be done through Bioconductor.
 [Instructions here!](https://bioconductor.org/packages/release/bioc/html/edgeR.html)